Couple pleads guilty to financial crimes in pharmacy case

 Her husband, Douglas Conigliaro, pleaded guilty to having made 92 withdrawals.
 Together the couple admitted to having withdrawn roughly $124,000 in structured cash transactions, the U.S. Attorney in Boston said in a statement.

-The government initially accused the couple of criminal contempt in connection with $33 million in transfers to eight different bank accounts after NECC went into bankruptcy.

-The couple was not charged with having played an active role in the operations or management of NECC.
+The Conigliaros were not charged with having had an active role in the operations or management of NECC, but were charged with transferring assets after the fungal meningitis outbreak in which more than 60 people died.
+(Reporting by Svea Herbst-Bayliss; Editing by Jonathan Oatis)

-Barry Cadden, NECC's head pharmacist and a part of its ownership group, and Glenn Chin, a supervisory pharmacist, were charged with 25 murders in seven states and are expected to go on trial early next year.

-The Conigliaros, who live in Dedham, Massachusetts and Winter Park, Florida are expected to be sentenced on Nov.
-1. While the maximum sentencing guidelines would be prison terms, the government said in court documents that Carla would be placed under probation while Douglas would face no time in prison.